Last Updated on October 26, 2022 by Natalia

 South Sri Lanka is home to some truly incredible places, so it’s easy to fill a two week itinerary covering just this area of the country.
-The south of the country is home to some of its most popular destinations, including the beachside town of Mirissa, Yala National Park and the scenic town of Ella, situated high in the stunning hill country.
+The south of the Sri Lanka is home to some of its most popular destinations, including the beachside town of Mirissa, Yala National Park and the scenic town of Ella, situated high in the stunning hill country perfect for a 2 week itinerary.
 This area of the country is particularly interesting for wildlife and nature lovers, offering the chance to see blue whales, leopards and more in the wild, as well as being home to some truly breathtaking scenery.
 We personally loved this area of the country so much that we’ve spent over 6 weeks exploring it over two different trips.
 We’ve used our first hand experience to come up with an action-packed 2 week south Sri Lanka itinerary, covering some of the best the country has to offer in just 14 days for every budget!

 Mirissa (Days 1 to 6)